david-delucas/aws-design-for-security-project/README.md

 Submit text answers in E3T1.txt.

 **Deliverables:**
-- **E3T1_guardduty.png** - Screenshot of Guard Duty findings specific to the Exercise 3, Task 1 attack.
+- **E3T1_guardduty.png** - Screenshot of Guard Duty findings specific to the Task 3, Task 1 attack.
-- **E3T1.txt** - Answer to the questions at the end of Exercise 3, Task 1.
+- **E3T1.txt** - Answer to the questions at the end of Task 3, Task 1.

 ### Task 2: Accessing Secret Recipe Data File from S3